 3. Use your video to help make students feel more comfortable.

 For those students who are not in the physical classroom, when you as the educator turn on your video, it makes the experience more engaging, gives virtual students visual cues to follow along, and allows students to feel like they’re in the classroom with you.
 In turn, when students turn their video on, it allows them to engage with the rest of the class and express their reactions to the lesson.

 4. Integrate collaboration tools like Webex with your learning management system (LMS) to make it easier to schedule synchronous online classes.

 By integrating your collaboration tool with your LMS, the organization and scheduling of your online or hybrid class become simpler, clearer, and easier to follow!
 With the click of a button, students can navigate from the LMS into your virtual classroom.
 Using the Webex Education Connector, you can make hours of availability, office hours, and class times clear to your students in LMS platforms like D2L’s Brightspace platform.

 5. Record and archive synchronous sessions so that students who were not able to attend can access them later.

 Upload any materials shared during a synchronous class to course collaboration spaces, like your class Webex Teams room, and to the LMS.
 Knowing exactly where to find resources will keep students engaged and enable them to take ownership of their education process without disruption to the rest of the class.

 Hungry for more tips like this?
-See the rest of the tips here.
+See the rest of the hybrid learning best practices.

 How are you blending your classroom?
 Tell us in the comments below.